codnect/procyon/README.md

 # Procyon Framework
-Procyon is the http framework written in Go
+Procyon is the http framework written in Go.

+* It makes it easy to create production-grade applications.
+* It aims to ease to build, develop and deploy your web applications quickly in GO.

 # Modules
 There are a number of modules in Procyon Framework :